jackdewinter/pymarkdown/docs/rules/rule_md033.md

 ### Differences From MarkdownLint Rule

-The big difference from the original rule is that the original rule only triggers if an alphabetic character followed the starting `<` character.
-While that worked in a majority of cases, it precluded the detection of [HTML start conditions](https://github.github.com/gfm/#html-blocks) number 2 to number 5 and the closing tag case for number 7.
+The substantial difference from the original rule is that the original rule only triggers if an alphabetic character followed the starting `<` character.
+While that worked in most cases, it precluded the detection of [HTML start conditions](https://github.github.com/gfm/#html-blocks) number 2 to number 5 and the closing tag case for number 7.